cedricbonhomme/newspipe/documentation/deployment.rst

 file `conf/conf.cfg`.
 Check this file before initializing the database (with `manager.py`).

-If you want to use pyAggr3g470r with Tor/Privoxy, you just have to set the value of `http_proxy` (most of the time: `http_proxy = 127.0.0.1:8118`).
+If you want to use JARR with Tor/Privoxy, you just have to set the value of `http_proxy` (most of the time: `http_proxy = 127.0.0.1:8118`).
 Else leave the value blank.